 Intel HD Graphics is an integrated graphics card.
 It is not very fast as it has no memory of its own; it allocates memory for itself from your system RAM.
-Intel HD Graphics have been developing and improving since a long time and allow their users to play the latest games on low settings.
+Intel HD Graphics have been developing and improving for a long time and allow their users to play the latest games in low settings.

 However, there are some games coded and they only launch until you have the exact system requirements.
 If you don’t, they refuse to start and you won’t be able to launch them in any case; even though they may be perfectly playable on the Intel HD Graphics.

-Do note that this articles shouldn’t be followed if you have no idea what you are doing.
+Do note that these articles shouldn’t be followed if you have no idea what you are doing.
 Making wrong amendments can further worsen the case.